ThomasHWik/IT1901/readme.md

 All three generate HTML reports with pointers to what can be improved.

-To generate the checkstyle report from root, run: `mvn checkstyle:checkstyle´ The report can be found in each modules /target/site folder You can also run the checkstyle test without creating a report by running: `mvn checkstyle:check´
+To generate the checkstyle report from the PadelApp folder, run: `mvn checkstyle:checkstyle´ The report can be found in each modules /target/site folder You can also run the checkstyle test without creating a report by running: `mvn checkstyle:check´

-To generate the spotbugs report from root, run : `mvn spotbugs:spotbugs´ The report can be found in each modules /target folder You can also run the spotbugs test without creating a report by running: `mvn spotbugs:check´
+To generate the spotbugs report from the PadelApp folder, run : `mvn spotbugs:spotbugs´ The report can be found in each modules /target folder You can also run the spotbugs test without creating a report by running: `mvn spotbugs:check´